japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 * <<metricLoadedMapCacheMiss, metricLoadedMapCacheMiss>>

-NOTE: `getMetricsForProvider` is used exclusively when `HDFSBackedStateStore` is requested for <<spark-sql-streaming-HDFSBackedStateStore.adoc#metrics, performance metrics>>.
+NOTE: `getMetricsForProvider` is used exclusively when `HDFSBackedStateStore` is requested for <<spark-sql-streaming-HDFSBackedStateStore.md#metrics, performance metrics>>.

 === [[supportedCustomMetrics]] Supported StateStoreCustomMetrics -- `supportedCustomMetrics` Method